 Our trait-based model for global albacore diet assemblage variance was fitted using the function traitglm and a LASSO penalty, specifying the fitting method as ‘glm1path’, a method of penalised likelihood that imposes a constraint on estimates of model parameters (Brown et al., 2014; Hastie et al., 2009; Warton et al., 2015).
 This constraint shrinks coefficients to zero when not statistically significant, providing a combined approach for model selection and parameter estimation to evaluate the magnitude and significance of an explanatory variable (Hastie et al., 2009), and performed using the package mvabund (version 4.1.9) (Wang et al., 2012) in R software (version 4.0.4) (R Core Team, 2020).
 Model fit was assessed by plotting residuals against fitted values and plotting quantile-quantile (Q-Q) plots.

-To determine species-level variations in prey composition not explained by traits, a single predictive model was fit for each prey species based on frequency of occurrence data as a function of albacore age groups and geography using a traitglm, equivalent to fitting a multivariate species distribution model (SDM).
+To determine species-level variation in prey composition not explained by traits, a single predictive model was fit for each prey species based on frequency of occurrence data as a function of albacore age groups and geography using a traitglm, equivalent to fitting a multivariate species distribution model (SDM).
 Broad trends, overdispersion and outliers in multivariate space were checked graphically by non-metric multi-dimensional scaling (nMDS) plots (Field et al., 1982) using the vegan package (version 2.5-7) in R (Oksanen et al., 2020).

 Synthesis